PetrKryslUCSD/FinEtools.jl/docs/src/concepts/concepts.md

 ## Arithmetic types

-The FinEtools package tries to make typing arguments easier.
-The arithmetic types used throughout are `FInt` for integer data, `FFlt` for floating-point data, and `Complex{FFlt}` for applications that work with complex linear algebra quantities.
+The FinEtools package tries to make typing arguments easier with a convenience module.
+The arithmetic types used  are `FInt` for integer data, `Float64` for floating-point data, and `Complex{Float64}` for applications that work with complex linear algebra quantities.

-The module `FTypesModule` defines these types, and also defines abbreviations for vectors and matrices with entries of these types.
+The module `FTypesModule` also defines abbreviations for vectors and matrices with entries of these types.

+Finally,
-Some algorithms expect input in the form of a *data dictionary*, `FDataDict`, and also produce output in this form.
+some algorithms expect input in the form of a *data dictionary*, `FDataDict`, and also produce output in this form.
+FinEtools uses the type of the data dictionary, but none of the other types defined in the module `FTypesModule`.

 ## Physical units